rugg0064/piqueserver-scripts/readme.txt

 Kills, loop, amount rewarded, connection stat rewarded, reward message

 To add more streaks, expand the array and fill it with the correct data

+regen.py
+Functions exactly like the old regen.py, which added a COD style out of combat healing except cleaner code and more predictable
+Configure options include the delay to start regenerating, and once regen is activated the speed and amount of the heal For an almost immediate very fast heal:

+[regen]
+regenDelay=5.0
+healSpeed=0.01
+healAmount=1.0